pawelwilczewski/pawelwilczewski.github.io/index.md

 ## About me

 I started my game development journey in 2017.
-Since then, I have worked on multiple projects in various game dev and computer science areas.
+Since then, I have worked on multiple projects in various game dev and Computer Science areas.
 The more notable ones I display on this website.
 I have been passionate about programming for many years, and I have always valued high quality.

 I am the author of two successful Blender add-ons, [Smart Loops Toolkit](https://blendermarket.com/products/smart-loops-toolkit) and [UEx](https://blendermarket.com/products/uex-blender-to-unreal).
 Among other projects, I currently work on [ModularFPS](/commercial/modularfps/) -- an Unreal Engine 5 template for rapid and quality First Person Shooter development.